Bosnian War: June–July Offensives

-In the first week of June, the ARBiH attacked the HVO headquarters in the town of Travnik and HVO units positioned on the front lines against the VRS.
-After three days of street fighting the outnumbered HVO forces were defeated, with thousands of Croat civilians and soldiers fleeing to nearby Serb-held territory as they were cut off from HVO held positions.
+In the first week of June, the ARBiH attacked the HVO headquarters in Travnik and HVO units positioned on the front lines against the VRS.
+After three days of street fighting the outnumbered HVO forces were defeated, with thousands of Croat civilians and soldiers fleeing to nearby Serb-held territory as they were cut off from HVO-held positions.
 The ARBiH offensive continued east of Travnik to secure the road to Zenica, which was achieved by 14 June.
 On 8 June, 24 Croat civilians and POWs were killed by the mujahideen near the village of Bikoši.

 A similar development took place in Novi Travnik.
-On 9 June, the ARBiH attacked HVO units positioned east of the town, facing the VRS in Donji Vakuf, and the next day heavy fighting followed in Novi Travnik.
-By 15 June, the ARBiH secured the area northwest of the town, while the HVO kept the northeastern part of the municipality and the town of Novi Travnik.
+On 9 June, the ARBiH attacked HVO units positioned east of the town, facing the VRS in Donji Vakuf, and the next day fighting followed in Novi Travnik.
+By 15 June, the ARBiH secured the area northwest of the town, while the HVO kept the northeast part of the municipality and the town of Novi Travnik.
 The battle continued into July with only minor changes on the front lines.

 The HVO in the town of Kakanj was overran in mid June and around 13–15,000 Croat refugees fled to Kiseljak and Vareš.
 In the Kiseljak enclave, the HVO held off an attack on Kreševo, but lost Fojnica on 3 July.
 On 24 June, the Battle of Žepče began that ended with an ARBiH defeat on 30 June.
 In late July the ARBiH seized control of Bugojno, leading to the departure of 15,000 Croats.
-A prison camp was established in the town football stadium, where around 800 Croats were sent.
+A prison camp was established in the football stadium, where around 800 Croats were sent.

 At the beginning of September, the ARBiH launched an operation known as Operation Neretva '93 against the HVO in Herzegovina and central Bosnia, on a 200 km long front.
 It was one of their largest offensives in 1993.
 The ARBiH expanded its territory west of Jablanica and secured the road to eastern Mostar, while the HVO kept the area of Prozor and secured its forces rear in western Mostar.
 During the night of 8/9 September, at least 13 Croat civilians were killed by the ARBiH in the Grabovica massacre.
 29 Croat civilians and one POW were killed in the Uzdol massacre on 14 September.

 On 23 October, 37 Bosniaks were killed by the HVO in the Stupni Do massacre.
-The massacre was used as an excuse for an ARBiH attack on the HVO-held Vareš enclave at the beginning of November.
+It was used as an excuse for an ARBiH attack on the HVO-held Vareš enclave at the beginning of November.
 Croat civilians and soldiers abandoned Vareš on 3 November and fled to Kiseljak.
-The ARBiH entered Vareš on the following day, which was looted after its capture.
+The ARBiH entered Vareš on the following day, which was looted.